Foohy/gm-rollercoaster/README.md

 * Hopefully more eventually

 #### Perfomance Settings ####
-Although coasters are a relatively low perfomance hit when rendering, some things in excess can get a little slow.
+Although coasters have a relatively low perfomance hit when rendering, some things in excess can get a little slow.
 * coaster_supports 1/0 to toggle the drawing of support beams
 * coaster_previews 1/0 to toggle the drawing of track previews
 * coaster_motionblur 1/0 to toggle the drawing of motion blur.